 I also employed other strategies.
 I never read anything without asking my professors where we were going with those reading selections.
 Then, if we were writing a paper eventually, I read for the paper elements I would need, marking them as I read, recording the page number and topic inside the book covers.
 I could then write and document at the same time.
 For a class with a large research project, I teamed with other students in an eight person study group.
 We met in the rare book section of the Boston Public Library, divided the necessary research areas into eight pieces, and presented our findings to the group (then we wrote individual papers from that source material).
-All these approaches had in common not managing available time, but rather cutting necessary work to fit the available time.

 Tim Ferriss, in The Four Hour Work Week, takes ideas like this much, much further.
-He challenges multiple assumptions about how we construct our work and our time, noting that much of our structured time (i.e., structured for us) is wasted, and often working from home can be far more productive (while acknowledging that this isn't necessarily true for everyone).
+He challenges multiple assumptions about how we construct our work and our time, noting that much of our structured time (i.e., structured for us) is wasted, and often working from home can be far more productive (acknowledging that this isn't necessarily true for everyone).
 He gives the examples of sales calls to business owners--an hour of calling from 8-9 and another from 5-6 accomplished more than calling all day.
 Why?
 He didn't have to go through the secretaries on duty 9-5; the decision makers themselves answered the phone.
-Ferriss focuses heavily on doing work that needs to be done-and none of the work that isn't productive.

 Take the Pareto Principle seriously: 80% of our results come from 20% of our activities.
 Invest time in isolating that 20%, and cut or minimize the 80%.
 Ferriss points out that this need not mean expanding your 20% (though you may well want to do so)--lateral moves can also be satisfying.
 What if you could make the same income you do now, even doing the same thing, but in half the time?
 The remainder could be spent doing things you love, rather than reinvesting in work pursuits.
 This in turn would give you considerably more energy during the time you do spend working--for even greater results.
-Being "time rich" should be as important-or more important-than traditional productivity goals.

-Ferriss has a number of other interesting ideas, from maximizing Internet resources to setting up your business to essentially run itself to employing "Virtual Assistants" to take up the slack--including offshoring this to low cost countries.
+Ferriss has a number of other interesting ideas, from maximizing Internet resources to setting up your business to essentially run itself to employing "Virtual Assistants" to take up the slack-- including offshoring this to low cost countries.
 Yup--you too can offshore operations to Bangalore, and for less than \$10 an hour, for often excellent quality work.
 Ferriss even hands off personal responsibilities.
 This book is definitely worth a read--there are multiple options to how you are doing things now.